anonymous2012000/code-3/README.md

 * NTL library: https://libntl.org/

-Runnig a test:
+Running a test:
-* Clone download the repository (i.e., code-3-main).
+* Clone the repository (i.e., code-3-main).
 * Install the libraries and unzip the downloaded file, code-3-main.zip.
 * Run the following command lines in order: